Erlk0nig/hack-assembler-python/README.md

 It translates Hack assembly language (`.asm`) programs into Hack machine code (`.hack`), which can be executed on the Hack CPU Emulator.

 ## Features
-- Implements a two-pass assembler:
+- Implements a **two-pass assembler**:
   - **First pass**: resolves labels and symbols.
   - **Second pass**: generates binary machine code.
 - Supports both **A-instructions** (`@value`) and **C-instructions** (`dest=comp;jump`).
 - Provides built-in support for all predefined Hack symbols (`SP`, `LCL`, `ARG`, `THIS`, `THAT`, `R0–R15`, `SCREEN`, `KBD`).
+- Produces `.hack` files compatible with the official Nand2Tetris tools.

 ## Requirements
 - Python 3.8 or higher